 Since 2010, the Group has integrated biodiversity into its strategy and activities.
 It now has a dedicated policy and key commitments through the "act4nature international" initiative and "Entreprises Engagées pour la Nature."
-Full details of these commitments and their progress are available on ENGIE's website at the following address: www.engie.com/en/ group/social-responsibility/csr-goals/biodiversity.
+The act4nature international commitments were renewed in October 2023 and a two-year review of the "Companies committed to nature" commitments was sent to the French Biodiversity Office.
+Full details of these commitments and their progress are available on ENGIE's website at the following address: www.engie.com/en/group/social-responsibility/csr-goals/ biodiversity